ome/omero-guide-scripts/docs/parameter_description.rst

 Create new and merge
 --------------------
 For the namespace conversion script.
-When ticked, the script will create a single new annotation regrouping all the old \
+When checked, the script will create a single new annotation regrouping all the old \
 annotation it found, instead of only updating the namespace of each annotations.
 The same parameter can be given to \
 "*Old Namespace*" and "*New Namespace*" just to regroup the annotations.